-- Students must submit proof of the following prior to the start of clinical experience:

-- Hepatitis B vaccine (3 doses)

-- All students must have completed the Hepatitis B vaccine series prior to their enrollment of the program.
-This is a hospital requirement and must submit proof to the hospital education department before clinical privileges can be approved.
-Any student who fails to complete their 3-dose series will not be allowed to participate in clinical activities consequently resulting in dismissal from the program.

-- Measles/Mumps/Rubella (2 doses)

-- Tdap (renewed every 10 years)

-- Varicella (2 doses)

-- Tuberculin Skin Test (renewed yearly; if positive must submit Chest X-ray results)

-- Flu Vaccine
+- Students must submit proof of the following prior to the start of clinical experience: - Hepatitis B vaccine (3 doses) - All students must have completed the Hepatitis B vaccine series prior to their enrollment of the program.
+This is a hospital requirement, and you must submit proof to the hospital education department before clinical privileges can be approved.
+Any student who fails to complete their 3-dose series will not be allowed to participate in clinical activities, consequently resulting in dismissal from the program. - Measles/Mumps/Rubella (2 doses) - Tdap (renewed every 10 years) - Varicella (2 doses) - Tuberculin Skin Test (renewed yearly; if positive, must submit Chest X-ray results) - Flu Vaccine - Please note: Clinical facilities may require additional vaccines.
+These may include COVID and the yearly flu.
+Students should work with their campus Program Team Lead if an exemption is needed; however, TSTC cannot guarantee that a third-party facility partner will grant an exemption. - C. Physical Exam The student must submit a complete copy of their physical form prior to their enrollment into the program. - D. CPR Students will be required to obtain CPR Certification by the American Heart Association drug screens, are extended to clinical students.
+All allied healthcare students must have a negative drug screen before starting clinical rotations.

-- Covid Vaccine

-- TSTC as an institution is not requiring students to be vaccinated, but will ensure they are vaccinated prior to attending clinical at all sites with this expectation.

-- Our industry partners who allow students into their facilities for the opportunity of experiential learning (clinical) are free to establish the guidelines students must meet in order to participate in this learning opportunity.
-Agencies receiving funding from Medicare and Medicaid will be required to ensure all employees are vaccinated, and this will result in students being required to meet the same expectation.
-It is unlikely we will be able to ensure any students who have chosen to not be vaccinated have the ability to